dannsam/xenko-docs/manual/animation/additive-animation.md

 In the example above, the leftmost animation is the *Walk* animation.
 The rightmost animation is the *Idle* animation.
 The two animations in the center are the *Walk* and *Idle* animations respectively, but have the *Reload* animation added to them.

 This means we only had to create three animations: *Walk*, *Idle*, and *Reload*.
-Additionally, we can add the *Reload* animation to other animations.
+Additionally, we can add the *Reload* animation to other suitable animations (*Crouch*, *Strafe* or *Run* for example).
+This helps us keep the number of animations and memory budget low.

 ## Difference clips